-Positive activities eligibility requirement checklist
+Eligibility requirement checklist

-The full eligibility requirements for our Positive activities grant round are summarised below.
+The full eligibility requirements for this grant round are summarised below.
 Please ensure your project meets all these requirements before proceeding with an application.

-1 Location: your project must be delivered in England and/or Wales.

-- 2 Your organisation: your organisation must be a registered charity, company, statutory body or CIC. - 3 Activities: projects must be delivering positive activities as defined in this guidance. - 4 Modes of delivery: these positive activities need to be delivered as either standalone interventions, as 'the hook' to engage young people for further interventions or be delivered as a combination of both. - 5 Children and young people: projects must be supporting children and young people, as outlined in the 'Who we are looking to support' section. - 6 Outcomes: we're primarily interested in projects that are focussed on reducing offending outcomes.
+- 1 Location: your project must be delivered in England and/or Wales. - Your organisation: your organisation must be a registered charity, company, statutory body or CIC. - 3 Activities: projects must fit within one of the YEF focus areas or interventions described in this guidance. - 4 Children and young people: projects must be supporting children and young people, as outlined in the 'Who we are looking to support' section. - 5 Outcomes: we're primarily interested in projects that are focussed on reducing offending outcomes.
 There are additional outcomes that we're also able to support.
-Please see the outcomes section for full details. - Scale: to support a robust and meaningful evaluation we require projects to be able to reach a certain number of children and young people during the project lifetime.
-For the positive activities funding round, this is between 350 and 1,980 children and young people. - 8 Willingness to engage in an independent evaluation: YEF exists to better understand what works to prevent children and young people becoming involved in violence.
+Please see the outcomes section for full details. - 6 Scale: to support a robust and meaningful evaluation, we require projects to be able to reach a certain number of children and young people during the project lifetime.
+For this grant round, this is between 400 and 1,000 children and young people, depending on the intervention type. - Willingness to engage in an independent evaluation: YEF exists to better understand what works to prevent children and young people becoming involved in violence.
 To help us achieve this you will need to work with an evaluation partner throughout your project.
 You'll need to demonstrate and explain your experiences of monitoring and evaluating your project.
 There are certain evaluation tools and approaches that we employ that you must agree to utilise if in receipt of our funding.
-Please find further details about these in the evaluation guidance section.

-Track record: we require projects to have a track record supporting children and young people and delivering their intervention.
+Please find further details about these in the evaluation guidance section here. - 8 Readiness for evaluation: we are looking for projects which are ready to be evaluated via an Efficacy study.
+Please see the criteria in the section Readiness for evaluation. - 9 Track record: we require projects to have a track record supporting children and young people and delivering their intervention.
 We will fund projects looking to scale, expand or explore different modes of delivery, as long as they can demonstrate the expertise and experience to facilitate this.